Skip to content

 sparql_parse — inspect without executing

 Returns the parsed algebra shape as JSONB.
-Useful for tools and validation upstream of sparql.
+Useful for tools, linters, routing layers, and validation upstream of sparql.

 What it does